Ryflin/youtubeHider/README.md

 SECURITY CANNOT BE ENSURED.

 Though no data is collected, the site is only under the security preview of https. no other security concerns have been factored in.

+# for ben for stuff to do
+Basically, I have the main code to create the page done.
+The changes would include making a better html format that gets hardcodede into the java code.
+In addition if you created a css file that could be linked to the java doc.

+The index html outside the html folder is the template.
+Changes are made there for experimental purposes, and then the actual changes are made in the code itself.